 The TOE enforces access control on TSF data and User Data.
 Each piece of User Data is assigned ownership and access to the data is limited by the access control mechanism.
 The PSs used to define roles also affect the access control of each user.
-The access control mechanism for User Data is explained in more detail in the TSS for FDP_ACF.1.
+The access control mechanism for User Data is explained in more detail in the TSS for FDP ACF.1.

-The TOE contains a field-replaceable, nonvolatile storage device.
-This storage device is a disk-based SED whose cryptographic functions have been both CC certified and FIPS 140-2 validated.
-Together with the drive-lock password, the SED ensures that TSF Data and User Data on the drive is not stored as plaintext on the storage device.
+The TOE contains one field-replaceable, nonvolatile storage device.
+This storage device is a disk-based SED whose cryptographic functions have been CC certified.
+Together with the drive-lock password, the SED ensures that TSF Data and User Data on the drive is not stored as plaintext.